How to survive a slasher movie as a trope female character

 The 90s were the Golden Age of the slasher.
 The most prominent examples of the formula are: the Scream trilogy, I Know What You Did Last Summer, Cherry Falls, Urban Legend, Final Destination, and sequels/prequels of previous classics such as Child’s Play (re-named Bride of Chucky and Seed of Chucky), Halloween H20 and Halloween Resurrection.

-Ingredients for a perfect slasher movie
+Ingredients for a slasher movie with ALL the tropes

 1. Get to the point quickly: A quick first death keeps the film pacey and alive.